Podcast

 #23 with Michael Schuld

-In this special German episode of Spikes Excitement Talk, host Gordon talks to Michael Schuld.
+In this special German episode of Spikes Excitement Talks, host Gordon talks to Michael Schuld.
 Michael is CMO at MediaMarktSaturn Retail Group and has a shared history with Gordon at Telekom.
 The two talk about Michael's career path to his current position and what excites him in his life.

 In dieser deutschen Special-Folge des Spikes Excitement Talks, spricht Host Gordon mit Michael Schuld.
 Michael ist CMO bei MediaMarktSaturn Retail Group und hat eine gemeinsame Vergangenheit mit Gordon bei der Telekom.
 Die beiden sprechen über Michaels Karriereweg zu seiner aktuellen Position und was Ihn in seinem Leben begeistert.